 - 1. Scope and criteria for determining research agenda and priorities. - 2.
 Administrative and organizational components of their respective functions. - 3.
 Guidelines for developing and processing research proposals. - 4.
 System for implementing approved research proposals. - 5.
 Means of gathering, storing, and sharing research results. - 6.
-Incentives and other mechanisms for promoting research.
+Submission of the Creative Works for IP Registration. - 7.
+Incentives and other mechanisms for promoting research. - 8.
+Provision for the Acceptable Similarity Index for preventing plagiarism. - 9.
+Provisions to ensure the effective implementation of the AI tool into Research Writing Procedures.